 Aileen has been serving as the Executive Director for Capital AHEC for severn years now.
 Performing in this capacity has allowed her to join both her personal interest to mentor students and give back to her community with her professional expertise of “community engagement and establishing networks to advance health workforce development and creating and managing student and community programs.”
 She thoroughly enjoys working with students at all educational levels to assist in their health professions development, and strongly values long-term relationships.
 She Currently works with many medical professionals that she once matriculated into professional schools as students.

 Aileen received her undergraduate degree from Virginia Commonwealth University in Human Services and her master’s degree from Central Michigan University in General Administration.
 Aileen enjoys community service and sharing her talents.
 Aileen lives in Richmond, Virginia with her husband, Dr. Kevin Harris, and twins Kenedi and Kelsy.

-As the Capital AHEC Programs Coordinator, Jaylin works as Mrs. Harris's 'right hand man' in executing the initiatives that we as an AHEC wish to execute, for the good of our community!
+As the Capital AHEC Programs Coordinator, Jaylin works as Mrs. Harris's "right hand man" in executing AHEC initiatives for the good of our community!
 To learn more about Jaylin and hear some of her music, click here!

 Sign up for the Virginia Student Registry to receive updates on various resources that can aid you in becoming a health professional.
 From scholarships to loan repayment and everything in between, the Virginia AHEC team has your back!